CluedIn-io/CluedIn.Documentation/_docs/00-gettingStarted/40-kubernetes.md

 All the workloads may take up to 10 minutes to spin up.
 You can check your status by running `kubectl get pods -n cluedin`, in a healthy installation scenario all the pods should be in a `Ready` state.

-Additionall, you can check the health of the platform by going to `https://app.<hostname>/api/status` healthcheck API.
+Additionally, you can check the health of the platform by going to `https://app.<hostname>/api/status` healthcheck API.

 You will be able to login to the platform by going to `https://app.<hostname>/` (or `http://app.<hostname>/` if not using SSL).